 In an effort to strip away some of that baggage and get at the root of the nature, extent, and potential applications of strategic deception, the Triangle Institute for Security Studies (TISS) and the U.S. Army War College Strategic Studies Institute (SSI) held a conference on October 31-November 1, 2003, at the Friday Center in Chapel Hill, North Carolina.
 The purpose of the conference was to address the ethical, legal, and policy challenges that arise when democratic governments use deception.
 The Center for the Study of Professional Military Ethics at the U.S. Naval Academy and Duke University’s Kenan Institute for Ethics participated as cosponsors.
 Presenters and attendees included military historians, philosophers and ethicists, members of the military and intelligence communities, lawyers, businesspersons, and members of the press.

-Pumphrey, Carolyn Dr. and Echevarria, Antulio J. Dr., "Strategic Deception in Modern Democracies: Ethical, Legal, and Policy Challenges" (2004).
+Pumphrey, Carolyn and Echevarria II, Antulio J., "Strategic Deception in Modern Democracies: Ethical, Legal, and Policy Challenges" (2004).
 Articles & Editorials.
 135.